 Owls Head Provincial Park is a biodiverse property with undisturbed coastal heathlands, salt marshes and bogs, a freshwater lake, estuaries, and over 5 miles of coastline.
-It is bordered by offshore eelgrass beds and is home to several species of conservation concern.
-Click on any of the icons to learn more.
+It is bordered by coastal eelgrass beds and is home to several species of conservation concern.

 Globally Rare Ecosystem

 Owls Head Provincial Park has a globally rare plant ecosystem!